-We (Guiliano Law Firm) know from our own practice that once we file a Statement of Claim before FINRA arbitration seeking monetary damages on behalf of injured customers, we may get a perfunctory call from someone at FINRA allegedly investigating our case.
+We (Guiliano Law Group) know from our own practice that once we file a Statement of Claim before FINRA arbitration seeking monetary damages on behalf of injured customers, we may get a perfunctory call from someone at FINRA allegedly investigating our case.
 We always encourage our clients to cooperate and be forthcoming with regulators, and despite often silly and irrelevant questions by generally inexperienced investigators such as did the customer look at their statements, or have other investment experience, we very rarely see FINRA ever take action against a wayward or rogue broker, and when they do, it is generally long after the customer case has settled, which does not help the investor in their civil arbitration case, and the penalties and settlements effected by Letters of Acceptance, Waiver and Consent with the offending brokers, are often slight representing only pennies on the dollar, which of course, the investor never see a dime.

 The Reuters states that the secret program came to light less than three weeks after FINRA filed a civil enforcement complaint against a Beverly Hills-based broker, Bambi Holtzer, who racked up 64 complaints over 30 years from customers alleging sales practice violations, most of them after 2001 because Holzer sold seven investors privately issued securities that later turned out to be fraudulent and lied in regulatory documents.